Parliamentary.ai

 Groups Affected

-• Young people under 18: Will face stricter restrictions on accessing bladed products.
+• Individuals under 18: Will face restrictions in accessing bladed products through online purchases.

 Full Text